On a conjecture of Meeks, P\'erez and Ros: Introduction

 \begin{rem} When the surface is one-sided, we consider the two-sided immersed surface associated to it, otherwise we consider the surface itself. \end{rem}

-In this work we will give a family of counter-examples to this conjecture.
+In this work we present a family of counter-examples to this conjecture.
 The examples are locally homogeneous Riemannian manifolds modelled on the {\it Thurston geometries} $\nil$ and $\psl(\re)$.
 The construction uses a topological characterization of these spaces and the classification of its stable minimal surfaces (due to Pitts-Rubinstein \cite{P.R}).
-The main result is (for a more precise version see {\it the main example} in Section \ref{SFS} and the Theorem \ref{coex}):
+We next state our first main result.

-\begin{thm} Let $(\tilde{M},\tilde{h})$ be $\nil$ or $\psl(\re)$ endowed with a homogeneous metric $\tilde{h}$ whose isometry group has dimension $4$.
-There are closed Riemannian $3$-manifolds $(M,h)$ obtained as quotients of $(\tilde{M},\tilde{h})$ and which do not contain any closed, embedded, minimal surface whose two-sided cover is stable. \end{thm}
+\begin{thm} Let $(\widetilde{M},\widetilde{h})$ be $\nil$ or $\psl(\re)$ endowed with a homogeneous metric $\widetilde{h}$ whose isometry group has dimension $4$.
+There are closed Riemannian $3$-manifolds $(M,h)$ obtained as quotients of $(\widetilde{M},\widetilde{h})$ and which do not contain any closed, embedded, minimal surface whose two-sided cover is stable. \end{thm}